-About 80% of the vehicles on MINNEAPOLIS roads today are behind on their preventive maintenance schedules.
+About 80% of the vehicles on PRINCETON roads today are behind on their preventive maintenance schedules.
 That translates to about 160 million vehicles in the United States that aren't performing as well as they could be - thousands right here in MN.
 Some of the maintenance issues are minor.
 Others represent serious safety concerns.

-There are many reasons MINNEAPOLIS drivers neglect their routine car care.
+There are many reasons PRINCETON drivers neglect their routine car care.
 Some of the more common ones are complacency, lack of confidence, lack of trust and budget issues.

 Modern vehicles are amazingly reliable compared to their older counterparts.
 They can run for years without any repairs, and we sometimes translate that to mean they don't need any maintenance.
 The trouble is that without maintenance, parts in the vehicle are gradually wearing out, fluids are getting dirty, oil is developing sludge — a lot of stuff is happening that we can't see, and it is destroying the vehicle.
 The first time we learn there is a problem, we have a major repair bill on our hands.

 Older vehicles just couldn't keep going without frequent maintenance; they broke down without timely vehicle care.
 Modern vehicles are designed to keep running even when they're not fully healthy.
 Unfortunately, that convenience has led some of us to become complacent and ignore vehicle care — until we have to fix something.
 And fixing something today takes a whole lot more than it used to.

-Some people in MINNEAPOLIS just don't feel comfortable taking their vehicles to their local MINNEAPOLIS service center.
+Some people in PRINCETON just don't feel comfortable taking their vehicles to their local PRINCETON service center.
 They don't know much about engines or auto mechanics, so they don't know what questions to ask.
 They don't want to appear foolish or ignorant.

 Your physician doesn't expect you to understand what a ligament is or how it works.
 But if you have a problem with one, she's going to explain to you what it is, what's wrong with it and how it can be fixed.
 It's in her best interest as well as yours to do so.
 You'll both feel more comfortable with the treatment.